top of page

 The 8-week Mindful Self-Compassion course is wonderful, but many people don’t have the time to spend about 3 hours a week on a class.
 This shorter course manages to pack a lot of self-care practices into an accessible amount of time and is popular with people that recognize the need for more self-compassion but don’t have a lot of space in their schedules.

 This course will be taught by jon walker, a certified teacher through the Center for Mindful Self-Compassion.
 You can read about his background on the "About Me" page, and you will find testimonials here.
-He is very pleased to partner with the good folks at Imagine Mindfulness to add formal self-compassion courses to their offerings.
+He is very pleased to partner with the good folks at Imagine to add formal self-compassion courses to their offerings.

 Here is a breakdown of each session: